-A total knee joint replacement is an operation to remove damaged parts of the knee joint and replace them with metal and plastic parts.
+A total knee replacement, or total knee arthroplasty, is an operation to remove damaged parts of the knee joint and replace them with artificial parts.
 The aim of the surgery is to relieve pain and restore function to the joint.

-This is a common operation undertaken in New Zealand as planned (non-urgent) surgery in both public and private hospitals, typically involving a 5-7 day hospital stay.
-If the operation is done in a private hospital and paid for by the patient or through health insurance, the cost is likely to be between $23,600 and $29,000.
+This is a common operation undertaken in New Zealand as elective (non-urgent) surgery in both public and private hospitals, typically involving a few days’ hospital stay.

 Why have knee replacement surgery?

-Severe knee pain or stiffness that limits daily activities (eg: walking, climbing stairs, getting in and out of chairs) is the main reason that knee replacement surgery may be recommended.
-Other reasons are knee pain at rest and knee deformity.
-These problems are likely be the result of osteoarthritis or rheumatoid arthritis.
+Severe knee pain or stiffness that limits daily activities (e.g. walking, climbing stairs, getting in and out of chairs) is the main reason that knee replacement surgery may be recommended.
+Other reasons are knee pain even while stationary, and knee deformity.
+These problems are likely the result of osteoarthritis or rheumatoid arthritis.

-Most people who undergo total knee replacement are aged 50 to 80 years.
+Most people who undergo total knee replacement surgery are between 50 and 80 years of age.
 However, eligibility for knee replacement surgery is primarily based on a person’s level of pain and disability, not their age.

-An orthopaedic surgeon will assess the need for a knee replacement taking into account medical history and symptoms, physical examination (especially knee range of motion, stability, strength, and alignment), blood tests, x-rays or magnetic resonance imaging (MRI) scans of the damaged knee.
+An orthopaedic surgeon will assess the need for a knee replacement taking into account a person’s medical history and symptoms, physical examination (especially knee range of motion, stability, strength, and alignment), and imaging of the knee.

 Risks of surgery

-As with any surgical procedure there are risks involved with total knee joint replacement.
-As well as general risks of infection and risks associated with anaesthesia; risks specific to this surgery include:
+As with any surgical procedure, there are risks involved with a total knee replacement.
+As well as general risks of infection and risks associated with anaesthesia, risks specific to this surgery include: